Petar Skansi

-Petar Skansi (23 November 1943 – 4 April 2022) was a Croatian professional basketball player and coach.
+Petar Skansi (/sh/; 23 November 1943 – 4 April 2022) was a Croatian professional basketball player and coach.
 During his playing career, he played for Jugoplastika and Maxmobili Pesaro.
 He was named one of FIBA's 50 Greatest Players in 1991.
-He was a member of the Yugoslavia national team that silver medalled at the 1968 Summer Olympics.
+He was a member of the Yugoslavia national team that won the silver medal at the 1968 Summer Olympics.

 For his basketball achievements, he was awarded the Franjo Bučar State Award for Sport twice, in 1992 and 2003.
-He also had a political stint as a deputy minister of sports in Croatia.
+He also served as an assistant to Minister of Science, Education and Sports Željko Jovanović in Zoran Milanović's government from 2012 to 2014, with responsibility for the sports portfolio.

 Early life

-Born in the Sumartin village, on the island of Brač, to Navy Captain Petar and teacher mother Marija, Skansi graduated from the Split streamlined maritime high school in 1961.
+Born in the Sumartin village on the island of Brač, to father Petar, who was navy captain, and mother, Marija, who was a teacher, Skansi graduated from the streamlined maritime high school in Split, in 1961.
 Simultaneously, he took up water polo, playing it in the Jadran Split youth system.

 Playing career

 Club playing career

 Skansi first played club basketball with the Yugoslav League club Jugoplastika, where he played from 1964 to 1972.
 He then played with the Italian league club Maxmobili Pesaro, from 1972 to 1973.
 After that, he returned to Jugoplastika, where he remained until he retired from playing basketball, in 1976.

 He was a member of the FIBA European Selection in 1971, and he was the EuroLeague Finals Top Scorer in 1972.